 RV & Motorhome Registration in North Dakota

-The North Dakota Department of Transportation (NDDOT) defines a motor home or "house car" as any vehicle that is primarily used as a temporary residence and that contains at least four of the following:
+The North Dakota Department of Transportation (NDDOT) defines a motor home or "house car" as any vehicle that is primarily used as a temporary residence and that contains at least 4 of the following:

-How to Register your North Dakota Motor Home
+How to Register Your North Dakota Motor Home

 - You must also include a registration fee that is based on the number of years registered and 40% of the actual weight of your house car according to NDDOT's Passenger Fee Schedule.
 If you're confused about trying to determine this fee, call NDDOT at (701) 328-2725.